-MoMA Learning reflects the profound shift toward digital learning that has occurred since MoMA launched its first curriculum website in 2006—a transition not only from print to digital, but towards customizable, interactive, self-guided, anytime-anywhere learning.
-MoMA Learning aggregates a wealth of multimedia content produced by the Museum and links to exemplary content from other sites.
-The integration of social media tools and activities encourages you to not only read and learn about works of art, but to reflect, create, participate, and share.
+MoMA Learning is your destination for engaging with modern and contemporary art.
+It reflects the profound shift toward digital learning since the Museum launched its first curriculum website in 2006—a transition not only from print to digital, but towards customizable, interactive, self-guided, anytime-anywhere learning.
+MoMA Learning aggregates a wealth of content produced by the Museum and links to exemplary content from other sites, encouraging a thematic exploration of art and offering downloadable and customizable slideshows, worksheets, and many other resources for use in the classroom or for independent study.

 Generous support is provided by an endowment established by The Carroll and Milton Petrie Foundation; The William Randolph Hearst Endowment Fund; Mimi and Peter Haas Fund; and by the gift of Emmett S. and Jamie L. Watson.

-Beth Harris, former Director, Digital Learning
+Director, Interpretation, Research and Digital Learning

-Deborah Howes, Director, Digital Learning
+Assistant Director, Interpretation, Research and Digital Learning

-Lisa Mazzola, Assistant Director, School and Teacher Programs
+Assistant Director, School and Teacher Programs

-Wendy Woon, The Edward John Noble Deputy Director for Education
+The Edward John Noble Deputy Director for Education

 Web Concept and Design